 We take a compassionate yet strong approach on behalf of our clients who face domestic violence issues.
 We understand the extreme emotional impact that allegations of domestic abuse can have on family members, particularly if you are subject to a restraining order that limits your access to your loved ones.

-Florida law has established the principle of the equitable distribution of marital assets (bank accounts, stock accounts, real property, retirement accounts, business interests and the like) and liabilities (debts of all types, personal loans, credit cards, mortgages and the like) in a divorce case and the law requires the Court to presume that the distribution of marital assets and liabilities to the parties must be equal.
+Florida law has established the principle of the equitable distribution of marital assets (bank accounts, stock accounts, real property, retirement accounts, business interests and the like) and liabilities (debts of all types, personal loans, credit cards, mortgages and the like) in a divorce case.
+The law requires the Court to presume that the distribution of marital assets and liabilities to the parties must be equal.
 The equitable distribution statute creates a procedure that the court should follow in dividing the marital assets and liabilities.
-The Court is required to divide each party’s assets and liabilities into two categories: marital assets and liabilities and non-marital assets and liabilities.
-Marital assets and liabilities are defined by Florida Statute as all assets acquired or enhanced in value and liabilities or debts incurred during the marriage individually by either spouse or jointly by both of them.
+The Court is required to divide each party’s assets and liabilities into two categories: matrimonial assets and liabilities and non-marital assets and liabilities.
+Florida Statute defines marital assets and liabilities as all assets acquired or enhanced in value and liabilities or debts incurred during the marriage individually by either spouse or jointly by both of them.
 Non-marital assets and liabilities are those acquired before the marriage, after the filing of the dissolution action or during the marriage if from a source unconnected with or unrelated to the marriage itself.

 Although the statute begins with a presumption that the distribution must be equal, the law enumerates factors the Court should consider in making an unequal distribution of marital assets and liabilities.
 These factors include:

-With the assistance of investigators, forensic accountants, business valuators and appraisers, our attorneys will work to uncover undisclosed assets and determine the true value of such assets and liabilities.
-We assist in evaluating and analyzing assets and liabilities in order to help achieve a fair property division and will develop and evaluate proposed settlements that are in the best interest of our clients.
+With the assistance of investigators, forensic accountants, business valuators, and appraisers, our attorneys will work to uncover undisclosed assets and determine the true value of such assets and liabilities.
+We assist in evaluating and analyzing assets and liabilities to help achieve a fair property division and will develop and evaluate proposed settlements that are in the best interest of our clients.

-Our Family Law attorneys are dedicated to providing our clients with experienced and effective representation.
-We offer a range of family law services on issues such as: parenting plans and child support, modifications of agreements, paternity, time sharing/visitation, domestic violence issues, prenuptial and post-marital agreements and full family law services to same sex families who are now legally recognized in the state of Florida.
+Our Family Law attorneys are dedicated to providing our clients with experienced and capable representation.
+We offer a range of family law services on issues such as parenting plans and child support, modifications of agreements, paternity, time-sharing/visitation, domestic violence issues, prenuptial and post-marital agreements and full family law services to same-sex families who are now legally recognized in the state of Florida.
 We are advocates for our clients and have experience in alternative dispute resolution processes, like mediation or the newly recognized “private trials”, which can save the client a tremendous amount of money, time and emotional trauma.
-We always aim to advise and provide our clients the most efficient, cost-effective and innovative ways to settle family law disputes.
+We always aim to advise and provide our clients with the most efficient, cost-effective and innovative ways to settle family law disputes.